Case Study: Misinformation in Indonesia

 Lastly, GeoPoll utilizes its platform to validate which mobile phone numbers in the randomly derived sample are real mobile subscribers.
 GeoPoll is able to query this database to obtain information about the RDD generated numbers such as the mobile network operator, and if the number is currently attributed to a live mobile subscriber.
 With this information, GeoPoll extracts all the live subscribers in the sample for the overall sample to utilize in the sampling approach of verified RDD.
 To add additional randomness, GeoPoll utilizes a simple random selection approach daily for calling.
 All numbers in the sample frame that are unresponsive or disconnected are moved to the next day of calling in addition to new sample being introduced.
 All phone numbers that are unresponsive or disconnected are called a minimum of three times over several days before being excluded from the daily sample.
 This cyclical sample approach ensures that phone numbers that are not answered or disconnected are given a chance for participation in the survey.

+During data collection for both the baseline and end line, the enumeration team made approximately 16,000 phone calls that resulted in a 21 percent response rate.
 The margin of error in survey research defines the amount of the random variation underlying a survey’s results.
 This can be thought of as a measure of the variation one would see in reported percentages if the same survey were taken multiple times by the population of interest.
 The larger the margin of error, the less confidence one has with the survey results.
-The margin of error for the entire survey project at 95% confidence level is +/- 3.10%.
+The margin of error for both survey projects at a 95 percent confidence level is +/- 3.10 percent.